 The Little Buddies children’s kindness program is where children become enthralled in our interactive story brought to life by our furry woodland creatures.
 Teaching them how to be kind to themselves and others, using a visual tool a Buddy Bench.

-Kin the thoughtful fox.
+Kin the sometimes worried fox.

 Alfe the very emotional and caring squirrel and is very kind